- This event has passed.

 Zafer Tawil is a renowned Palestinian musician who has mastered oud, violin, and qanun, among others instruments and the full range of Arab percussion.
 A virtuouso in the field, Zafer has performed with Arab music greats such as Simone Shaheen, Chab Mami and Bassam Saba, as well as with Sting, and avant-garde composer/performer Elliot Sharpe among others.
 He has composed music for a number of films including the Oscar-nominated film Rachel Getting Married, and has worked on many collaborative concerts involving classical Indian and Persian music, and Arabic/jazz fusion.
 In addition to performing, Zafer is an experienced arts educator, giving lecture demonstrations in universities and music conservatories, as well as interactive programming for school-age children.

-Nicole Macotsis has an MA in Cultural Sustainability (Goucher College), a Master (Diplôme) in International Development (IEP Paris) and a BA in Cultural Anthropology (Wesleyan University).
-She speaks Spanish and French and is conversant in basic Portuguese and Egyptian Arabic.
-She is an independent public folklorist in Brooklyn, specializing in vernacular dance and Arab cultural traditions.
-In partnership with Arab American communities she has developed programs such as A Dabkeh Tour of Bay Ridge; So You Think You Can Dabkeh and Tarab Together: Sing and Dance bil ‘Arabi, promoting sustainability of Arab music and dance traditions.
-Her social media based project, Tradition In Motion: DABKEH! features ethnographic interviews with local Arab American and Palestinian performers evoking the cultural significance of the traditional levantine dance, dabkeh.
+Nicole Macotsis is an independent public folklorist in Brooklyn, specializing in dance and Arab traditions; she is also a dancer.
+In partnership with Arab American New Yorkers, she has developed programs such as A Dabkeh Tour of Bay Ridge; So You Think You Can Dabkeh and Tarab Together: Sing and Dance bil ‘Arabi, prioritizing Arab American participants’ voices and promoting the sustainability of Arab music and dance traditions.
+Her social media-based project, Tradition In Motion: DABKEH! (traditioninmotion.tumblr.com)